 - Give your quiche enough time to bake.
 The filling should not jiggle in the centre when you move the pan.

 - If the fillings turns golden brown quickly, it probably means that the oven temperature is too high.
+Simply cover with aluminium foil and continue baking until the filling has set.

 - Leave the quiche to rest once it is out of the oven.
 This will allow for the filling to set and not be too runny